-Far from it, I’ve found that Malaysia can be an incredibly safe place for women, and it’s up there with Singapore in terms of its infastracture and modern amenities.
+Far from it, I’ve found that Malaysia can be an incredibly safe place for women, and it’s up there with Singapore in terms of its infrastructure and modern amenities.
 Hence, it’s now a country that I regularly recommend for first-time travelers, or those who are new to Asia.

 With this trip, I also knew that Kuala Lumpur was just never going to be my favorite place.
-So, I set my sights on a new city to base myself in for a good chunk of my time in Malaysia.
+So, I set my sights on a new city to base myself in for a good chunk of time in Malaysia.
 That place was George Town on Penang Island.

 I’d heard from countless travelers about this magical place, a place that my favorite Thai curry was named after (hint: it’s Panang), and I wanted to see it for myself.